 Please scroll down to the recipe card for the ingredient quantities!

-For the kimchi:
+For the bulk of the kimchi:

 - Salt - We highly recommend using Kosher salt or any coarse salts.
 Coarser salts are easier to control when salting.